jon-hanson/parsecj/README.md

 The `ConsumedT<S, A>` object returned by `Parser.apply` is an intermediate result wrapper, typically only of interest to combinator implementations.
-Use the `ConsumedT.getReply` method to obtain the parser result wrapper, or use the `Parser.parse` method to bypass `ConsumedT` entirely.
+The `ConsumedT.getReply` method returns the parser result wrapper, or use the `Parser.parse` method to bypass `ConsumedT` entirely.

-A `Reply` can be either a successful parse result (represented by the `Ok` type) or an error (represented by the `Error` type).
+A `Reply` can be either a successful parse result (represented by the `Ok` subtype) or an error (represented by the `Error` subtype).
 Use the `match` method to handle both cases:

 ```java